Shaunavon, Saskatchewan: Prior to September 17, 1913

 Shaunavon's earliest development as a civic centre began in 1912 when the Canadian Pacific Railway (CPR) bought the land as "a divisional point on its Weyburn-Lethbridge line" going west to east.
 At the time there were 9 surrounding townships to the site.
 The CPR would build tracks through the current site of the town mainly for its bountiful water supplies.
-As such, prior to the railroad being laid temporary shacks "sprung up around the Hipfner farm just north of the town site" of Shaunavon. as people speculated as to where the railroad would go.
-The exact spot of where the railroad would go was unknown so many pre-incorporation buildings were built on skids along Government Road.
+As such, prior to the railway being laid temporary shacks "sprung up around the Hipfner farm just north of the town site" of Shaunavon. as people speculated as to where the railway would go.
+The exact spot of where the railway would go was unknown so many pre-incorporation buildings were built on skids along Government Road.

 Initial land sale and development

 On the morning of September 17, 1913, 51 kilometres north in Gull Lake, the sale of lots in the new CPR town site began.
 The Shaunavon Standard, established 1913, published its first issue the next day.
 It reported that "approximately 125 people" were in attendance, and that many had been waiting for "13 days and 13 nights" for the sale to begin.
 In the same issue the Standard reported that "within eight hours 370 business and residential lots had been purchased".

 Early buyers spent $1,000, present day costing $20,966 CND, per residential position number, with some buyers buying multiple plots.
 The name of the town remains a source of much debate.

-From this initial purchase approximately 370 business and residential lots were bought and by November 27, 1913 Shaunavon was incorporated as a village.
+From this initial purchase approximately 370 business and residential lots were bought and by November 27, 1913, Shaunavon was incorporated as a village.
 Following the initial purchase of land Shaunavon witnessed incredible construction, within the first few months of its history Shaunavon expanded and came to have several buildings addressing the needs of its people.
-These included: Brown-Naismith Hardware, the Kennedy Hotel (destroyed in 1918), Merchants Bank (now Royal Bank of Canada branch), the First Baptist Church and the Empress Hotel (renamed ‘The Shaunavon Hotel in 1915).
+These included: Brown-Naismith Hardware, the Kennedy Hotel (destroyed in 1918), Merchants Bank (now Royal Bank of Canada branch), the First Baptist Church and the Empress Hotel (renamed The Shaunavon Hotel in 1915).
 All but the Kennedy Hotel stills stand to this day.
 Also, in 1913 five grain elevators were built.
 1914 also saw continued growth in the village, with several more buildings popping up.